 If you have any questions, contact us at 503-846-6048, or by email.

-This program is geared for Washington County adults who are interested in learning more about our vital roles within the public safety system.
+The WCSO Community Academy is geared towards Washington County adults interested in learning more about our vital roles within the public safety system.
 This program is great for students, community leaders, potential recruits, and anyone wanting to learn more about law enforcement in America today.

-This program is generally hosted in 5 weekday evening sessions involving specialized team demonstrations, division overviews, and exclusive facility tours.
-We invite you to join us for this month of interactive instruction and presentations with ample amounts of time for Q&A, conversations, and activities.
-Check back for registration information as plans for future sessions develop.
+The series is hosted in 6 weekday evening sessions involving specialized team demonstrations, division overviews, and exclusive facility tours.
+Community members are invited to join us for these interactive presentations with ample amounts of time for Q&A, conversations, and activities.

 - Willingness and ability to pass a thorough background check